Sedum microstachyum

 Sedum microstachyum is a species of flowering plant in the family Crassulaceae.
 It is referred to by the common name small-spiked stonecrop.
-It is an erect, succulent, monocarpic herb, with an unbranched stem up to 40 cm high.
+It is an erect, succulent, monocarpic herb, with an unbranched stem up to high.
 Leaves succulent, simple, entire, glandular, hairy, reddish in sunny positions, sessile, the basal crowded in rosettes, spathulate-linear 3-7 x 0.5-1.5 cm, the higher smaller, spirally arranged.
 Flowers actinomorphic, small, reddish or greenish, in a cylindrical panicle, flowering from June to September.
 Fruit a many-seeded follicle.

 Habitat

-Rock crevices on igneous formations at 1500–1900 m altitude.
+Rock crevices on igneous formations at altitude.

 Distribution

-Endemic to Cyprus, confined to the Troödos forest where it is fairly common: Chromion, Khionistra, Loumata, Aeton and Troödos Square.
+Endemic to Cyprus, confined to the Troödos forest where it is fairly common: Chromion, Khionistra, Loumata Aeton and Troödos Square.